 Indicative: Christians have already died in Christ.
 Their life is hidden with Christ in God.
 Christ is the Christian’s life.
 Christians will appear with Christ in glory.
 This is the Christian’s truth and reality right now as well as their future destiny (Col. 3:3-4).

 Imperative: In view of the Christian’s reality in Christ, Paul urged them to put to death their earthly nature or sinful nature.
 This is not sin management in order to be saved.
 Paul was reminding Christians to act according to who they really were in Christ.
 (Col. 3:5).
 A positive, joyous response is expected because of the wonderful good news of who Christians already are in Jesus Christ.

 Indicative: Christians have already taken off the old self and have put on the new self (Col. 3:9-10).
-This is the status of Christians.
+This is the present status of Christians.

 Imperative: Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you (Col. 3:12-13).